Vic records five virus deaths, 357 cases

 Victorian Opposition leader Michael O’Brien questioned why it took so long to make PPE compulsory for aged care staff.

-“This really should have been put in place a few weeks ago because we’ve seen outbreaks there that just should have been protected before we got to this position,” he said on Saturday.
+“This really should have been put in place a few weeks ago… before we got to this position,” he said on Saturday.

 There are 42 Victorians fighting for life in intensive care units.